abhiwand/atk/doc/source/ds_strt.rst

 Built-in Databases
 ------------------

-The |TA| stores data in either a traditional table-based format, or in a graph format.
+The |PACKAGE| stores data in either a traditional table-based format, or in a graph format.
 It provides the tools to allow to easily manipulate data in either of these data formats.